GeekyAnts/nativebase-docs/docs/next/alert.md

 import { ComponentTheme } from '../src/components';

-`Alerts` are used to communicate a state that affects a system, feature or page.
+`Alerts` convey a state that can influences a system, feature or page.

 ```jsx isShowcase
 import React from "react";